tommybaw/Python-API-Guide/README.md

 # Python API Guide (and how it applies to RJMetrics)
 This repository contains:

-* Guides/videos on learning the terminal and API (GET, POST requests)
+1. Guides/videos on learning the terminal and API (GET, POST requests)
-* Learning about cURL and how to send/retrieve data
+2. Learning about cURL and how to send/retrieve data
-* Using the terminal to interact with Python and RJMetrics
+3. Using the terminal to interact with Python and RJMetrics
-* Exercises on exporting data from APIs and an RJMetrics dashboard
+4. Exercises on exporting data from APIs and an RJMetrics dashboard
-* Exercises on importing data into RJMetrics using APIs
+5. Exercises on importing data into RJMetrics using APIs
-* Creating cron jobs to automate python scripts
+6. Creating cron jobs to automate python scripts
-* Generating updated raw data exports & requesting new data through python
+7. Generating updated raw data exports & requesting new data through python
+8. Load the generated report (which is a .csv) back into python and transform into a json format

 ----
 ## Section 1: First, Learning about the Terminal and APIs